ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/querying/projections.dotnet.markdown

 * `Default`
   Retrieve values from the stored index fields when available.
-  If fields are not stored then get values from the document.
+  If fields are not stored then get values from the document,
+  a field that is not found in the document is skipped.

 * `FromIndex`
   Retrieve values from the stored index fields when available.
   A field that is not stored in the index is skipped.

 * `FromIndexOrThrow`
   Retrieve values from the stored index fields when available.
   An exception is thrown if the index does not store the requested field.

 * `FromDocument`
   Retrieve values directly from the documents store.
   A field that is not found in the document is skipped.

 * `FromDocumentOrThrow`
   Retrieve values directly from the documents store.
   An exception is thrown if the document does not contain the requested field.